Netlify Image CDN

 with query parameters that specify the source asset and the desired transformations.

 After an image is transformed, the result is uniquely cached on our edge and future requests for the same transformation will serve the cached asset.
 We also cache the source image so that future transformations don’t have to download it again.
-Netlify Image CDN respects atomic deploys.
+By default, Netlify Image CDN respects atomic deploys.
 If you change a previously transformed source image in a new deploy, we re-run transformations on new requests so that we don’t serve outdated assets.

 # Transform images